Release-Candidate/HaskellTemplate/README.md

 - github-username
 - copyright

-It also understands the parameter
+It also takes the parameter

 - license-name - to set the name of the licenses to something else but `MIT`.